30 Aug Effective Communication & Disarming Intense Conflict With a Loved One

 Step 5: The final part of this finely structured formula would be ending the discussion by communicating a genuinely positive point about the other person, regardless of the rage you may be feeling in the heat of battle.
 Try to let the other person see you respect them, even in times of feeling great frustration.

 How would this help with my interpersonal relationships?

-Most of us can recall one time within our life where we recall struggling to feel connected to another person – perhaps with a friend, colleague, client, or customer, or even a family member.
+Most of us can recall one time in our life when we recall struggling to feel connected to another person – perhaps with a friend, colleague, client, customer, or even a family member.
 Perhaps you found it a little bit challenging to communicate certain feelings or needs resulting in feelings of frustration or anxiety.
-You may even recall feeling the person was a little critical of you, complained frequently, avoided expressing his/her feelings, displayed the need to be right all the time, seems to never listens to you, dismiss your feelings – resulting in discomfort.
+You may even recall feeling the person was a little critical of you, complained frequently, avoided expressing his/her feelings, displayed the need to be right all the time, seems to never listen to you, and dismiss your feelings – resulting in discomfort.

 How can a Melbourne based psychologist experienced in relationship difficulties help?

-To begin, you might find it help to:
+To begin, you might find it helpful to: